-There are currently no specific OSHA standards for
+There are no specific OSHA standards for hantavirus.

 What is Hantavirus?

-references aid in recognizing disease characteristics and hazards associated
+Provides references that aid in recognizing disease characteristics and hazards associated with hantavirus.

 Diagnosis and Treatment

 Provides information about the diagnosis and treatment of hantavirus.

 Control and Prevention

 Provides references to safety and health information that may help aid in the prevention and control of hantavirus hazards.

 Provides links and references to additional resources related to hantavirus.